reunanen/devday2013-predictive-analytics-hands-on/README.md

 ## Alternative 1: Using a virtual machine

-To get started quickly (?), you can use a virtual machine that we have pre-built to already contain all the necessary libraries.
-First install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), and then add the machine that you can download from here (TODO).
-(The same machine in [OVF format](http://en.wikipedia.org/wiki/Open_Virtualization_Format) is available here (TODO).)
+To get started quickly (?), you can use a virtual machine that we have pre-built to already contain all the necessary libraries. **You can download the virtual machine from [here](http://download.reaktor.fi/PredictiveAnalyticsHandsOn/DevDay2013-PredictiveAnalyticsHandsOn.ova).** (It's running Ubuntu.)

+If you already have something like VMware installed, feel free to use it.
+If not, then you can download for example [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+In VirtualBox, you can add the machine via the Import Appliance menu item.

 Please note that: